getspooky/cookiescript/README.md

 ## How Can I Help?

 - Contribute to the core repository.
-- Ask your employer to use Mernless dashboard in projects.
+- Ask your employer to use Mernless in projects.
 - Make a tutorial that you explain Mernless.
 - Follow our Mernless repository.